aws/modern-data-architecture-accelerator/CONFIGURATION.md

 # This should be the NPM package version in standard npm version constraint syntax,
 # and will be appended to the MDAA NPM Package name when
 # each MDAA CDK App is npm installed.
+# Note: any specification of MDAA package version will result in the affected package(s) being installed from NPM instead of being executed from local codebase.
 mdaa_version: ">=0.15.0"

 # (Optional) - Env templates can be defined for use across domains/envs.